abcnews/dailygraphics/Documentation.md

 - `single` - only one color, the ABC blue
 - `monochrome` -  variations of ABC blue and grey
 - `multicolor` - multiple colors designed for color blindness
-- `highlight` - Line, bar and column chart support the highlight theme that renders everything a dull grey and blue when hovered or "highlighted"
+- `highlight` - line, bar and column chart support the highlight theme that renders everything a dull grey and blue when hovered or "highlighted"
+- `custom` - use the colors defined in the `colors` label below

 **colors**